Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Literature Survey

-Contrary to the non-physical methods described, physical methods incorporate some kind of prior knowledge based on the physics of the underwater image formation process.
-Zhang et al.~\cite{zhang2023underwater} developed an approach that begins with a color cast correction method for each color channel.
+In contrast to the non-physical methods described, physical methods incorporate some kind of prior knowledge based on the physics of the underwater image formation process.
+However, the assumptions made for unknown parameters may not be entirely suitable or precise in complex underwater environments, which restricts their use cases \cite{guo2017research}.
+For example, Zhang et al.~\cite{zhang2023underwater} developed an approach that begins with a color cast correction method for each color channel.
 Subsequently, various enhancement methods are applied to enhance the base and detail layers of the \emph{V} channel in the \emph{HSV} space, which is decomposed using the spatial prior and texture prior.
-The researchers applied different enhancement strategies in different layers in order to enhance the contrast and texture detail of underwater images.
-Extensive experiments on several benchmark datasets were conducted, and the qualitative and quantitative comparisons showed that the proposed method outperforms 11 state-of-the-art methods.
-Furthermore, their method showed good generalization capability for fog and low-light images.

-In another enhancement approach \cite{hou2023non}, a new model called illumination channel sparsity prior (ICSP) was developed and a new dataset called Non-Uniform Illumination Dataset NUID was proposed.
-The new model was based on the observation that there are some low-intensity pixels in the illumination (\emph{I}) channel of an underwater image with uniform lighting in the \emph{HSI} color space.
+This method showed good generalization capability for fog and low-light images.
+In another enhancement approach \cite{hou2023non}, a new model called Illumination Channel Sparsity Prior (ICSP) was developed based on the observation that there are some low-intensity pixels in the illumination (\emph{I}) channel of an underwater image with uniform lighting in the \emph{HSI} color space.
 Using this observation, the authors developed a variational model based on the retinex theory \cite{McCann2016}.
-The authors claimed superior quantitative and qualitative results compared to other baseline approaches but our own evaluation in this paper reveals that the ICSP produces overexposed images, reducing some image details in the process.
-Next we turn to reviewing approaches based on deep learning.
+However, some images produced by this model are over-brightened.